tc39/code-of-conduct/index.md

 * Your contact info (so we can get in touch with you if we need to follow up).
 * Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there were other witnesses besides you, please try to include them as well.
 * When and where the incident occurred.
 Please be as specific as possible.
 * Your account of what occurred.
-If there is a publicly available record (e.g. a mailing list archive or a public IRC logger) please include a link.
+If there is a publicly available record (e.g. project issue, forum post, or a public chat log) please include a link.
 Screenshots can be useful in the case something is edited or deleted before action is taken.
 * Any extra context you believe existed for the incident.
 * If you believe this incident is ongoing.
 * Any other information you believe we should have.